 Backing onto Regent’s Canal, the Orsman Road project uses a combination of cellular steel beams and steel columns, as well as CLT floor decks.
 This has helped achieve a wide, expansive office space and has given BBRE maximum usage from its site.

 Architects Waugh Thistleton designed the project using steel and CLT to achieve maximum floor to ceiling heights as well as helping to ensure rapid construction.
 The building will leave much of the CLT exposed, meaning the project uses high quality timber to achieve the best possible finish.
-Whilst B&K Structures have completed their scope of work, the project is currently undergoing finishing works with a view to complete before the end of 2018.

 Solution & Results